Don Bradman: Legacy

-The most significant of these legacy projects was the Bradman Museum, opened in 1989 at the Bradman Oval in Bowral.
+The most significant legacy project was the Bradman Museum, opened in 1989 at the Bradman Oval in Bowral.
 This organisation was reformed in 1993 as a non-profit charitable Trust, called the Bradman Foundation.
 In 2010, it was expanded and rebranded as the International Cricket Hall of Fame.

+The Bradman Stand at Adelaide Oval was created in 1990 to house media and corporate functions.
+It was demolished in 2012 as the stadium underwent an extensive re-development, being replaced by the Riverbank Stand in 2013.
+The 2014 development included renaming the central part of the Western stand the Sir Donald Bradman Pavilion.

 When the Australian Cricket Hall of Fame was created in Melbourne in 1996, Bradman was made one of its 10 inaugural members.
 In 2000, Bradman was selected by cricket experts as one of five Wisden Cricketers of the Century.
 Each of the 100 members of the panel were able to select five cricketers: all 100 voted for Bradman.
 The ICC Cricket Hall of Fame inducted him on 19 November 2009.

 Bradman's life and achievements were recognised in Australia with two notable issues.
 Three years before he died, he became the first living Australian to be featured on an Australian postage stamp.
 After his death, the Australian Government produced a 20-cent coin to commemorate his life.
-On 27 August 2018, to celebrate 110 years since his birth, Bradman was commemorated with a Google Doodle.
-To mark 150 years of the Cricketers' Almanack, Wisden named him as captain of an all-time Test World XI.